dmytro-feshchenko/bookspace-ecommerce/README.md

 ## Description

 This is going to be a plain simple e-commerce store.
-Don't really want to dive into some unfamiliar business domain, so stopped on selling/distributing books.
+Don't really want to dive into some unfamiliar business domain, so stopped on selling/distributing books (which should be close to most of people anyway).

 Never tried to serve Next.js via Nest.js (with SSR + PWA + caching), so it should be interesting.

 I think it would be better to keep the project as simple as possible in terms of functionality + avoid complicated business requirements (e.g. delivery, retailers, warehouses, etc.).
 Most probably will make some mock `stock` service in API and that's that.
 So, just need to update quantities in this service with proper API calls.

+## Project structure:

-Main features:
+## Main features:
 - [ ] Catalog with books (physical/digital/audio) + filtering
 - [ ] Shopping logic (add to cart, checkout with Stripe/PayPal/..., giftcards, etc.).
 - [ ] Rating system (reviews, popularity, sort by, third-party services, etc.)
 - [ ] Stream audio + read books online, downloadable content
 - [ ] Profile (see purchases)
-- [ ] Backend (manage books, genres, authors, etc.)
+- [ ] Dashboard (manage books, genres, authors, etc.)

-Some things which might be implemented
+## Some things which might be implemented
 - [ ] Third-party integrations (e.g. to convert books between different formats).
 - [ ] Recommendations (need to think about it)